 News & Happenings

-Current exhibit - Ludlow: A Living Memorial; September 8 - 24, 2014We need your vote!
+DUMA's Franktown Cave collection has been selected for two years in a row as Colorado's Top Ten Most Significant Artifacts!
 Last year a 4,000 year old Franktown Cave sandal from DUMA's collection won one of Colorado's 2013 Top Ten Most Significant Artifacts.
-This year a moccasin from Franktown Cave is nominated for the same award!
-Vote for the moccasin here.
-Voting is open through October 31, 2014.
+This year a Franktown Cave moccasin won the same award!
+Thank you to everyone who voted for DUMA's artifacts!

 For a peek at the Best Smaller-Scale Museums in Denver, including DUMA, click here!